 Bristol is in the heart of rugby territory out here in the West Country.
 So it would be remiss of us not to include some local technology.
 Inspired by the blue hands of his son as he came off the rugby pitch, the Managing Director of Alago developed an innovative heated glove system to help keep rugby players’ hands warm.
 This is more than a comfort thing though.
 Warm hands mean greater dexterity so better ball control when it comes to passing and receiving.
 Something all fans can appreciate in a free-flowing game.

 And although inspired by rugby, the gloves now have a far wider application with variations on design producing versions for gardeners, cyclists, dog walkers and even to help people suffering from medical conditions such as arthritis.
-Alago can be seen pitching for investment from Dragon’s Den in 2012.
+Alago can be seen pitching for investment from Dragon’s Den.

 Rugby is a technical game with a variety of set pieces that require discipline and technique as well as strength and fitness.
 One company that has been addressing this through the design of specialist training equipment is Scottish-based Global Sports Innovations.
 They have developed and released two products in the last five years that focus on specific aspects of the game: the breakdown and the maul.